Skip to main content

 4. consolidate the need for protection of the natural and cultural environment.

-General ecclesiastical upper secondary schools follow the same timetable as the one implemented in the public general upper secondary Education, as modified pursuant to a relevant decision of the Minister of education and religious affairs, following a relevant proposal submitted by the Supervisory council for ecclesiastical education (ESEE) and the relevant opinion of the Institute of educational policy (ΙΕP) The timetable may be extended with the addition of extra teaching hours exclusively intended for ecclesiastical specialization subjects, with the total teaching hours amounting to no more than forty-two (42) hours per week.
+Model ecclesiastical schools follow the same curriculum as the one implemented in the public general upper secondary Education, as modified pursuant to a relevant decision of the Minister of education, following a relevant proposal submitted by the Supervisory council for ecclesiastical education (ESEE) and the relevant opinion of the Institute of Educational Policy (ΙΕP).
+The curriculum may be extended with the addition of extra teaching hours exclusively intended for ecclesiastical specialization subjects, with no more than forty-two (42) total teaching hours per week.
 In grade C the extra teaching hours are exclusively dedicated to group orientation subjects.

-Ecclesiastical lykeio graduates receive a qualification equivalent to this of general lykeia.
+Model Ecclesiastical upper secondary graduates receive a qualification equivalent to this of general upper secondary schools.
 Hence, they can participate in the existing entry system for higher education.

-In Greece, there are 6 ecclesiastical general lykeia-gymansia and 8 ecclesiastical lykeia.
+In Greece, there are 6 model ecclesiastical lower and upper secondary schools and 10 model ecclesiastical upper secondary schools.

 Minority schools

-In Greece, minority education targets the demarcated Muslim minority of Thrace.
-This includes exclusively the residents of Thrace in the population registers, that is, Greek citizens, who are Muslims, descendants of the non-exchange populations (Greece-Turkey) under the Treaty of Lausanne.
+In Greece, minority education includes exclusively the residents of Thrace in the population registers, that is, Greek citizens, who are Muslims, descendants of the non-exchanged populations (Greece-Turkey) under the Treaty of Lausanne.

 The same treaty established the minority educational system.
 The latter is accompanied by subsequent educational protocols and defined by the Greek legislation.